-Sarah Whitby was an African-American woman whose family lived in Rock Creek Park between 1870 and 1900.
-The remains of her house were discovered by archeologists in 2005.
-Excavations of the Whitby house cellar and documentary research done as part of the same project, have opened a window into Washington's African-American past.
+Sarah Whitby was an African American woman whose family lived in Rock Creek Park between 1870 and 1900.
+Excavations of her house's cellar and documentary research opened a window into Washington's African American past.

 -